JarJarBB/NetworkAnalyzer/README.md

 # NetworkAnalyzer
 SNIX -- An elegant, easy to use packet analyzer.

-Compile with the "make" command.
+Compile with the "make" command on a Linux operating system.
 If you launch the "snix" program without any options, it will analyze the default interface.

 The CLI options are as follows: